-Key Knowledge Point BOK Reference Study Guide Material According to Dr. Sidney Dekker there is no evidence that organizations that employee the "Retribution Just Culture" learn more of value after an incident.
+Key Knowledge Point ВОК Reference Study Guide Material According to Dr. Sidney Dekker there is no evidence that organizations that employee the "Retribution Just Culture" learn more of value after an incident.
 Safety Theory & Philosophy Dr. Sidney Dekker, web site: www.sidneyde kker.com Problems with a Retributive Just Culture "Just Culture" is a way for organizations to justly respond to mistakes and violations.
 Many organizations think that Just Culture is about dividing people's actions into shades of culpability: Honest mistake, you can stay.
-Risk-taking, you get a warning.
-Negligence, you are let go.
-These organizations have mixed results with a retributive 'just culture,' because: Who draws the line between these shades of culpability, and is she or he independent?
+Risk-taking, you gate let go.
+These organizations have mixed results with a retributive 'Just culture,' because: Who draws the line between these shades of culpability, and is she or he independent?
 Does he or she know the nuances and messy details of the practitioner's work?
 Is there a right of appeal?
 There is no evidence that these organizations learn more of value after an incident.
-Canyou get retribution right?
+Can you get retribution right?
 Retributive justice is about rules, violations and sanctions.
 It believes that wrongdoing creates guilt and that it demands something from the offender to compensate it.
-Here is how retribution tries to create justice, prevention and learning: It asks who is responsible for the incident and focuses on what they deserve It looks back on the wrongdoing and imposes consequences for it It has the offender settle his or her account to pay off the guilt To do so it imposes a proportional and deserved sanction It learns and prevents by setting an example It builds trust by reinforcing rules, advertising them and giving people authority over them It meets hurt with more hurt This is the idea.
+Here is how retribution tries to create justice, prevention and learning: It asks who is responsible for the incident and focuses on what they deserve It looks back on the wrongdoing and imposes consequences for it It has the offender settle his or her account to pay off the guilt To do so it imposes a proportional and deserved sanction It learns and prevents by setting an example It builds trust by reinforcing rules, advertising them and giving people authority over them This is the idea.
 It may not always work, for example in your organization.
-When retributive justice is is imposed, make sure you check this: Is the 'judge', the one who draws the line on the practitioner's behavior, independent?
-A 'judge' (say, a nurse manager in case of a medication adverse event) who has a stake in the outcome is not independent.
-Does the 'judge' or 'jury' know enough about the messy details of practice to kn
+When retributive justice is imposed, make sure you check this: Is the 'Judge', the one who draws the line on the practitioner's behavior, independent?
+A 'Judge' (say, a nurse manager in case of a medication adverse event) who has a stake in the outcome is not independent.
+Does the 'Judge' or 'Jury' know enough about the messy details of practice to know about the many unwritten rules, standards and expectations about